Frequently Asked Questions About Colorectal Cancer

 Colorectal cancer is thought to develop slowly over several years.
 Almost all colorectal cancers begin as a small growth or polyp, also known as an adenoma.

 What Is A Polyp?

 A polyp is a growth of tissue that erupts from the lining of the large intestine.
 A small number of polyps will grow into cancer; most won't.
-One statistic says that less than 1 percent of all polyps ever become cancerous.
 The larger the polyp, the greater the chance it contains cancerous cells.
 To prevent cancer, your doctor will remove polyps during screening.

 What Causes Colorectal Cancer?

 Researchers don't know the exact cause of colorectal cancer.
 However, scientists have been able to identify factors that increase your chance of getting the disease.
 These risk factors include:

 - Aging.
 Chances of developing colorectal cancer increase after age 50.
 The American Cancer Society notes that about 90 percent of people diagnosed with colorectal cancer are older than age 50.

 - Smoking.
 Studies show that smokers are up to 40 percent more likely than nonsmokers to die of colorectal cancer.

 - Family history.
 Your risk of developing colorectal cancer is higher than average if you have a parent or sibling who developed the disease before age 60.
 Some families share genes that make members much more susceptible to the disease; the rate of colorectal cancer in these families is very high.

 - Personal history.
 Your risk of getting colorectal cancer increases if you have had intestinal polyps (though not all types of polyps increase the risk) or chronic inflammatory bowel disease.
 Some women with a history of cancer of the ovary, uterus or breast may have a somewhat greater chance of developing colorectal cancer.